All Elite Wrestling: Background and formation (2017–2019)

 On November 5, 2018, several trademarks were filed in Jacksonville, Florida, that indicated the launch of All Elite Wrestling.
 Names filed for trademark included: All Elite Wrestling, AEW All Out, All Out, AEW, Double or Nothing, Tuesday Night Dynamite, AEW Double or Nothing, and several logos.
 In December 2018, Cody, The Young Bucks, Hangman Page, and several other wrestlers left ROH.
 The official announcement of AEW's creation came at midnight Eastern Time on January 1, 2019, in an episode of Being the Elite, a YouTube web series created by and featuring The Elite, wherein Page looked at his phone to show the All Elite Wrestling logo on his smartphone.
 Also announced in the episode was Double or Nothing on Cody & The Bucks' smartphones, AEW's inaugural event and sequel to All In.

 On January 2, 2019, Cody, The Young Bucks, & Page officially signed with the promotion as competitors as well as serving as AEW's co-Executive vice presidents, (with the exception of Page), while entrepreneur, football executive, and longtime wrestling fan Tony Khan was announced as the president of the company.
-Tony and his father, Shahid, were reportedly backing the promotion as lead investors.
+Tony's father, Shahid, was reportedly backing the promotion as lead investor.
 The Khans are billionaires and part of the ownership group of the Jacksonville Jaguars NFL team and Fulham F.C..

 Cody's wife, Brandi Rhodes, was announced as the company's chief brand officer on January 3, 2019.
 On January 8, 2019, the company held its inaugural press conference on the forecourt of the TIAA Bank Field, where they announced talents that were going to perform as part of the promotion, including former ROH wrestlers the team of SoCal Uncensored (Christopher Daniels, Scorpio Sky, and Frankie Kazarian), independent wrestlers Britt Baker, Joey Janela, MJF, Penelope Ford, and former WWE wrestlers Pac and Chris Jericho.